rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 	:::yaml
 	extensions: ["rho-javascript"]

-To use the JavaScript API, add the `public/js/rho_javascript_api.js` file -- created at buildtime as part of the application package -- to the .html, .erb, or .js file that you're using to call the JavaScript method.
-This file can coexist with RhoMobile 5.2 the JavaScript API file `rhoapi-modules.js`.
-However, it has been altered from the version that was built using 2.2.
-You must re-generate the `rho_javascript_api.js` file to allow it to properly coexist with other files of your 5.2 app.
+To use the JavaScript API, **you must add the `public/js/rho_javascript_api.js` file to the .html, .erb, or .js file that's calling the JavaScript method**.
+This file is created at build time as part of the application package and can coexist with RhoMobile 5.2 the JavaScript API file `rhoapi-modules.js`.
+However, it has been altered from the version built using 2.2, and must be regenerated to allow it to properly coexist with other files of your 5.2 app.

 ### JavaScript ORM
 If you're using the JavaScript ORM API, include this line in any files that will be calling it: